Chris Brown: Tours

-Brown has headlined multiple arena tours worldwide.
-Additionally, he has co-headlined two separate North American tours with singer Trey Songz and rapper Lil Baby.
+Brown has headlined multiple arena and stadium tours worldwide.
+Additionally, he has co-headlined two separate North American tours with singer Trey Songz and rapper Lil Baby, respectively.
 Brown is one of the highest grossing African American touring artists of all time.
-In February 2023, Pollstar reported that Brown had grossed $166 million from 284 shows between 2006 and 2022.
-He subsequently grossed $34 million from his Under The Influence tour in 2023 and $82 million from his 11:11 tour in 2024.
+According to Billboard Boxscore, as of October 2025, Brown’s career grosses surpassed $500 million, reaching $511.4 million from 4.9 million tickets sold across 322 reported shows.